impossibledreams/android-language-settings-app/README.markdown

 For Users:
 ----------
 The easiest way to install this app is by visiting [Google Market](https://market.android.com/details?id=appinventor.ai_yakov.LanguageSettings).
-Alternatively, you can download the APK file from [the downloads section here](https://github.com/shaftekbiz/android-language-settings-app/downloads) and install it on your device.
+Alternatively, you can download the APK file from [the downloads section here](https://github.com/shaftekbiz/android-language-settings-app/downloads) and install it on your device
+(download link is below the QR barcode).
 We are also working on getting the app approved in the Amazon AppStore.

 Feedback and comments should be directed via [email](mailto:android-dev@shaftek.biz) or via the GitHub bug tracker.